NullBins/Secure2025/Project3_InfraSecurity.md

-ufw allow in on eth3 proto tcp to any port 443 ufw allow in on vlan.10 proto tcp to any port 20250 ufw allow in proto udp to any port 67 ufw reload ufw status verbose
+ufw allow in on eth3 proto tcp to any port 443 ufw allow in on vlan.10 proto tcp to any port 20250 ufw allow in proto udp to any port 67 ufw allow in proto udp to any port 68 ufw reload ufw status verbose
 ```